This is our review of FlexJobs, the popular paid job search site that specializes in flexible and remote work.

 Below is an example of what you’d see as a paying subscriber when opening a job listing page.

-FlexJobs has four tiers of pricing, where you can join for as little as one week or as long as a year.
+FlexJobs has three tiers of pricing, where you can join for as little as 14 days or as long as a year: